Is Plusnet broadband any good?

 How good is Plusnet customer service?

 Unfortunately, Ofcom doesn’t have any information regarding Plusnet’s customer service.
 Plusnet has won multiple awards for its customer service, but these have generally always been from within the telecoms industry, so they do not provide a clear picture of the quality of Plusnet’s customer service.
-See the comments below for the opinions of our readers.

 What is Plusnet's customer service number?